La Casa Baja Fish Tacos

 - 1 Ripe avocado-pitted and peeled

-- 1 Large garlic clove-chopped
+- 1 Large garlic clove-Minced or use a grate plate

 - 2 Large lime-juiced